 Nate’s Grade: C-

-Posted on June 29, 2011, in 2010 Movies and tagged aneglina jolie, bad movies, christopher mcquarie, johnny depp, mistaken identity, paul bettany, remake, spy thriller.
+Posted on June 29, 2011, in 2010 Movies and tagged angelina jolie, bad movies, christopher mcquarie, florian henckel von donnersmarck, johnny depp, mistaken identity, paul bettany, remake, spy thriller.
 Bookmark the permalink.
 Leave a comment.